ModelEarth/community/challenge/ev.md

 Andrew Zimmer
 <br>

-We're using [Bureau of Labor Statistics (BLS)](https://www.bls.gov/data/) data to relate USEPA indicators to counties and regions, with a focus on:
+We're using Google Data Commons and [Bureau of Labor Statistics (BLS)](https://www.bls.gov/data/) data to relate USEPA indicators to counties and regions, with a focus on:

 - [Solar Companies](../../localsite/map/#show=solar)
 - [Manufacturing Recyclers](../../localsite/map/#show=recycling)